genomicsITER/COVID-19/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

-<a name="Guidelines, Society's Clinical and Professional Statements"></a>
+<a name="Guidelines, Society's Clinical and Professional Statements, and Reports"></a>
-## Guidelines
+## Guidelines, Society's Clinical and Professional Statements, and Reports
-> A colection of guides and documents from different natianal and international institutions with means to protect people againts COVID-19, including biosafety guidelines, decontamination recommendations and risks, etc.
+> A collection of guides and documents from different national and international institutions with means to protect people against COVID-19, including biosafety guidelines, decontamination recommendations, and risks, etc.
 > The opinions expressed in there do not reflect ITER institutional position.

 [CEN and CENELEC make European standards available to help prevent the COVID-19 contagion](https://www.cencenelec.eu/News/Press_Releases/Pages/PR-2020-003.aspx)